joltzz/joltzz/README.md

 - ❄️I’m looking for work as a Web Developer
 <br>
 <br>
-<p style="margin-left:10px"> At this moment i am 19 years old, i am a computer science student
+<p style="margin-left:10px"> At this moment i am 19 years old, i am a computer science student<br>
  looking to learn new languages, job experciences and to be a professional programmer</p>
 <p>#python #java #html #css #javascript #react</p>